Learning from Supervision with Semantic and Episodic Memory: A Reflective Approach to Agent Adaptation: Implementation Details

 \subsection{Dataset: Additional Details}

+\paragraph{Multi-Condition Ranking:} The original data source was presented in a free-form response format.
+However, for this task, we transformed it into a multiple-choice format for easier evaluation.
+The model now has to choose the correct answer from four unique orderings of the items.

 \paragraph{NFCorpus:} The original NFCorpus data source associated each article with many papers with varying degrees of separation, which we transformed into this pairwise setup by choosing one paper at the closest and furthest level of separation possible for each paper.
-Sampled 500 shortest combinations of articles and papers to avoid context-length issues. \paragraph{Steam and Book Preference:} Due to limitations in the number of games/books per user, the training and test sizes are smaller for these datasets than others.
-The train-test split percentage was maintained at 50\%.
+Sampled 500 shortest combinations of articles and papers to avoid context-length issues.